Skunk Train in Fort Bragg, California

 Can we bring alcohol on the train?

-Thank you for asking, but we do not allow outside alcohol on board the train.
-We have a wonderful selection of wine and beer from beautiful Mendocino County – which by the way is America’s Greenest Wine Growing Region – including our very own Skunk Beer (bottled for us by Anderson Valley Brewing Company), plus a full bar on board the train.
+Outside alcohol is not permitted on board the train.
+The Skunk Train offers a great selection of wine and beer from Mendocino County including their own Skunk Beer (bottled by Anderson Valley Brewing Company), plus a full bar on board the train.

-Without question we try to maintain our schedule.
-If you miss a train we will issue you a gift certificate for a future ride or book you on the next available departure.
-We will not, however, issue a refund because you’ve missed the scheduled departure.
+The Skunk Train tries to maintain their schedule without question.
+If you miss a train they will issue you a gift certificate for a future ride or book you on the next available departure.
+They will not, however, issue a refund because you’ve missed your scheduled departure.

 How should we dress?

 Comfortable and casual layered clothing is suggested to keep warm in the chilly months.
-If you plan on riding the Open Air Observation Car then we suggest dark clothing, because sometimes lighter clothing can get soot spots on it.
+If you plan on riding the Open Air Observation Car then dark clothing is best because sometimes lighter clothing can get soot spots on it.